Dr Damian Farnell

-- Information literacy: Including a systematic review of traditional, online, and blended provision of university information literacy (article on this topic in the journal "Evidence Based Library and Information Practice" now in press!) and statistical support for ongoing research projects in this topic.
+- Information literacy: Including a systematic review of traditional, online, and blended provision of university information literacy (article recently published on this topic in the journal "Evidence Based Library and Information Practice") and statistical support for ongoing research projects in this topic.

 CCCM (crystallographic coupled cluster method):